 CLARE WALKER GORE is a PhD candidate at Selwyn College, Cambridge, and has recently handed in her thesis, Plotting Disability: Physical Difference, Characterisation and the Form of the Novel, 1837-1907.
 Her particular research interests are in disability history and women’s writing.
 She has published in Nineteenth-Century Contexts, Nineteenth-Century Gender Studies and in Women: A Cultural Review, contributed to the edited collection Queer Victorian Families, and is currently one of the BBC ‘New Generation Thinkers’ for 2015-2016.
 You can find out more about Clare’s research on her Academia.edu page, and she can be found on twitter @CHWGore.

 LYNNDA WARDLE studied English and Comparative Literature at the University of Witwatersrand, Johannesburg.
 In 2007 she received a Scottish Arts Council new writer’s grant and has had poems, stories and essays published in various magazines, including thi wurd and Gutter.
-She is the community development officer for an interfaith charity in Glasgow.
+She is the Project Manager for Interfaith Glasgow’s Weekend Club project for New Scots.
 More of her writing can be found on her website at www.lynndawardle.com.
 Twitter: @lynndawardle5

 STEPHEN WATT is a poet and performer from Dumbarton whose debut poetry collection Spit was published by Bonacia in 2012.
 Described by Milton Keynes Poet Laureate Mark Neil as “an exciting new voice on the scene”, Stephen has won the Poetry Rivals slam, StAnza Digital Poetry slam, the Tartan Treasures award, and the Hughie Healy Memorial trophy.
 He has also appeared at a fringe show for the Cuirt International Literature Festival in Galway, Ireland.
 Twitter: @stephenwattspit